19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008 wef 15/10/2008]

-(3) Where the report of the Inquiry Committeediscloses the commission of —
+(3) Where the report of the Inquiry Committee, read with any response or further report of the Inquiry Committee submitted under subsection (1A)(b), discloses the commission of —

 (a) any other misconduct by the advocate and solicitor which has not been referred to or inquired into by the Inquiry Committee, the Council shall, if it determines that there should be a formal investigation of such misconduct, have power to prefer such charge against the advocate and solicitor as it thinks fit with respect to that misconduct; or